Lazard (LAZ)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-It was good to see Lazard beat analysts’ EPS expectations this quarter.
-We were also glad its AUM outperformed Wall Street’s estimates.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 5.5% to $52.49 immediately after reporting.
+We were impressed by how significantly Lazard blew past analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its AUM missed.
+Zooming out, we think this was a mixed print.
+The stock remained flat at $52.90 immediately after reporting.

 12. Is Now The Time To Buy Lazard?

-Lazard’s P/E ratio based on the next 12 months is 15.3x.
+Lazard’s P/E ratio based on the next 12 months is 14.4x.
 Looking at the financials space right now, Lazard trades at a compelling valuation.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+For those confident in the business and its management team, this is a good time to invest.